ashishrout-tech/chess/README.md

 ### This monorepo houses two Next.js apps and an Express.js api, optimizing development with integrated tailwind-features and the shad-cn component library for the Next.js apps.

-## Cloning

-Clone the  reop.
+Clone the repository.
 Then, run

 ```bash
 npm install